 - Citizenship of immigration consultants who are members in good standing of the Immigration Consultants of Canada Regulatory Council

-Watch out when an immigration consultant does these:
+Watch out when an immigration consultant does the following:

-- They ask for a large sum of money upfront.
-Or they ask you to pay for application forms.
+- Asking for a large sum of money upfront.
+They may also ask you to pay for the application forms.

 - They guarantee results.

 - They go against the eligibility standards or IRCC guidelines.
-This is why it is important to be aware of these guidelines even if you will not be preparing the application yourself.
+This is why it is important to know these guidelines, even if you will not be preparing the application yourself.
 Go to the IRCC site to learn about these guidelines.

 - They offer shortcuts.

-- They ask you to lie or to tamper with documents.
+- They ask you to lie or tamper with documents.